meziantou/Meziantou.Analyzer/docs/README.md

 # MA0131: ArgumentNullException.ThrowIfNull should not be used with non-nullable types
 dotnet_diagnostic.MA0131.severity = warning

+# MA0132: Do not convert implicitly to DateTimeOffset
+dotnet_diagnostic.MA0132.severity = warning
 ```

 # .editorconfig - all rules disabled